If you are anything like me, buying a grill you can be quite overwhelming.

 430 stainless, also known as ferritic is not as durable as 304 and has less weld-ability.

 430 stainless contains 17% chromium and 0.12% carbon making it only corrosion resistance in mildly corrosive environments.
+You find that a majority of the best charcoal smokers are made of 430!

 Due to its makeup, it is also cheaper than 304 stainless.
 Therefore a stainless steel charcoal grill made out of 430 will be cheaper.